 - ANDS Guides:

 - Elements of Data Management Plans and DMP templates by Australian universities

 International funding perspectives

-- Digital Curation Centre summary on funding and data (UK)
+- Digital Curation Centre policy resources (including funding and data)

-- Browse data sharing requirements by Federal Agency (US): a community resource for tracking, comparing, and understanding both current and future U.S. federal funder research data sharing policies.
-Joint project of SPARC & Johns Hopkins University Libraries.
+- Browse data sharing requirements by Federal Agency: a community resource for tracking, comparing, and understanding both current and future U.S. federal funder research data sharing policies.
+Joint project of SPARC and Johns Hopkins University Libraries.